 What is the Massachusetts Food Handlers Certificate?

 Massachusetts requires licensed retail food facilities to have at least one certified food manager on staff.
-And some counties requires at least one certified food manager on-premises during all hours of operation.
-A Massachusetts Certified Food Manager is the person in charge when present and they must be accessible by phone, text, and email when not physically present during operation.
+Some counties actually even require at least one certified food manager on-premises during all hours of operation.

 In order to receive a food managers certificate, one must: